mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 ```

 This client has a bit set in both week 0 and in week 1, so logically this client
-can be considered retained.
-They should be counted in both the denominator and
+can be considered retained; they should be counted in both the denominator and
 in the numerator for the "1-Week Retention" value on 2020-01-15.
+But how can
+we extract this usage per week information programmatically?

 Extracting the bits for a specific week can be achieved via UDF: